ApolloResearch/sample/README.md

 chmod +x setup_pkg.sh && ./setup_pkg.sh <name_of_your_package>
 ```

 with the name of your package as the argument.
-This will rename the package and set up the pre-commit hooks.
+This will rename the package.
 You should also provide your name and email address in `setup.py`.
 You may then wish to remove the files and content that you do not need for your project.

 ## Privacy level